 There isn’t a big spread between the interest rates offered by the highest paying banks and the more average paying banks and to get the highest payouts you have to start giving your money to banks you’ve never heard of before like People’s Trust and ICICI.
 While many people do it successfully, it does make you feel a bit uneasy.

 However, short term interest rate promotions have become a very popular thing to both attract new clients and to get existing clients to either open new accounts or deposit more money.
-These promotions typically last for about 3 months and they will often add up to 1.25% to their regular interest rate during that period.
+These promotions typically last for about 6 months and can sometimes add up to 1.65% to their regular interest rate during that period.
 Right now, that is essentially doubling the regular interest rate you would get in a savings account and is much better than you would do with a GIC without having to lock in your money.

 “New Money” Qualifies